Kerrmunism/sheetBot/README.md

 # sheetBot
-A discord bot for Tetr.io that pulls up more advanced statistics and analytics than Tetra Channel provides.
+A Discord bot for TETR.IO that pulls up more advanced statistics and analytics than Tetra Channel provides.

 ## Branch Contributors
 <b>Takathedinosaur, dan63047, TossedB/TossedBloom</b>